ram8647/quizly/ProjectHome.md

 ## Downloads ##

-  * [Development version](http://appinventor.cs.trincoll.edu/csp/quizly-101614.tar) -- all source code and libraries.
+  * [Development version (10/2014)](http://appinventor.cs.trincoll.edu/csp/quizly-101614.tar) -- all source code and libraries.
 Untarring this file (tar xvf) will create a directory named *quizly*.
 To run quizly, just open *quizly/index.html*.

 ## Demos ##
 Two separate applications are used of making and taking quizzes.
 Quiz Maker generates a JSON object that can be uploaded (manually, for now) into Quizly: